CakeorPastry/cakestudio/R.md

 AND BRO THE KEKMA/FUNNY THING IS (to me) MF WAS SUPER LOCKED IN.
 YOU KNOW WHEN PPL R LIKE STRESSING, THEY SIT, BEND DOWN AND STARE DEEEEEEP INTO THEIR BOOKS AND STUFF??
 MF WAS DOING THAT
 V: And we were clocked

+V: YES I KNOW MG \n WHAT HAPPENED
+Idk
+either she was locked in or cooked
+Those who wanted to talk cus only me and her but afraid and didn't 😔💔
+V: Maybe she was clocked

+__
+Who knows\n"replying to the "yk whtn ppl r str.."
+(Me) :"LIKE THIS IS SOME REAL SIGMA" \N ("REPLYING TO "MAYBE SHE WAS CLOCKSD" (ME): Clock in or out​​ \n V:replied to the "those who wa..."
+"Those who were scared of women or 😈😈""
+__

+(TODO: PLS FIX)